Netflix holds its own in the streaming wars – for now

 Still, it’s unlikely to be a smooth road for Netflix.
 NBC, HBO and startup Quibi are all planning to launch new streaming services soon.

-Two big questions loom: How much are consumers willing to pay for each video streaming option, and how many will they pay for before reaching subscription fatigue?
+Two big questions loom: How much are consumers willing to pay for each video streaming option?
+And how many will they pay for before reaching subscription fatigue?

+Netflix CEO Reed Hastings acknowledged the increased competition in a call following earnings, but said he believes the services are mostly capturing new viewers who are transitioning from traditional TV watching.

+“It takes away a little bit from us,” he said of the Disney Plus launch.
+“But again, most of the growth in the future is coming out of linear TV.”

 Netflix has one major advantage over competitors: it has been collecting data on the shows viewers crave for years.